snoozleEmily/shop_shop_manager/README.md

 ### Rendering

-Standard FPS re-rendering functionality is limited due to a _workaround_ implemented to fix the flickering buttons.
+THIS WILL BE CHANGED -> Standard FPS re-rendering functionality is limited due to a _workaround_ implemented to fix the flickering buttons.
 To maintain the default rendering behavior, handle specific cases in the gameplay module as necessary.

 ### Adding a New Scene